app development governance security and compliance

 The numerous benefits of enterprise apps mean their usage is not about to slow down in the coming years.
 Instead, organizations will continue to demand more software apps with even greater complexity.

-Definition of application development security and its need for businesses
+Definition of application development security and compliance

 Application security includes all security measures and considerations followed during app development and the additional measures meant to secure the app even after deployment.